cerdmann/spring-boot-lab/README.md

   * In the root of your *lab application*, execute the following command to initialize a git repo: ```git init```
   * We will now associate our local git repo with our newly create Github repo
     * Grab the https or ssh location from the **Clone or download** button on your Github repo page
-    * Execute the following command at the root of your *lab* folder:
+    * Execute the following command at the root of your *lab* directory:

       ```
       git remote add origin [https or ssh location from the last step]